 Configuring teller cash recyclers to meet the unique needs of individual branches requires analysis of transaction, cash volume, staffing and security data.
 It’s crucial that an in-depth branch analysis is completed in order to make sure that the correct recycler configuration is chosen.

-Integration is the "secret sauce" of teller cash recycler adoption.
-At the end of the day, the method leveraged to integrate hardware with your teller application will have a significant impact on productivity gains, teller adoption and overall return on investment.
-There are three basic approaches - standalone, soft interface or middleware and direct integration.
-Each boast pros and cons worthy of further consideration.
+Integration is the “secret sauce” of teller cash recycler adoption.
+At the end of the day, the method leveraged to integrate hardware with your teller application will have a significant impact on productivity gains, teller adoption, and overall return on investment.
+There are three basic approaches – standalone, soft interface or middleware, and direct integration.
+Each boasts pros and cons worthy of further consideration.

 Installation and Training